Contract adversary air concludes at Kingsley Field

 |0

-This work, Contract adversary air concludes at Kingsley Field [Image 5 of 5], by SMSgt Jennifer Shirar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Contract adversary air concludes at Kingsley Field, by SMSgt Jennifer Shirar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.